Anmol-Singh-Jaggi/directsync/README.md

  - ~~Add `simulate` option.~~
  - ~~Add `use-trash` option to send to recycle bin instead of delete/overwrite.~~
  - ~~Add `cache` option to cache the results of the previous difference check to disk.~~
+ - ~~Add `preserve-latest` option: Among the 2 files, the one with the latest modification date should be preserved.~~